NatashaKRS/course-portfolio/README.md

 My hyperparameters were: n_estimators, max_depth, min_samples_split, min_samples_leaf, max_features, subsample, loss.
 I performed hyperparameter optimisation using Optuna.

 ## RESULTS
-I was able to achieve a RMSE of 0.577 which was not far away from the top RMSE of 0.570 on the Kaggle leaderboard at the time of writing.
+I was able to achieve a RMSE of 0.577 which was not far away from the top RMSE of 0.570 on the public Kaggle leaderboard at the time of writing.
 Note also that I only spent two weeks on the model, whereas the competition had been running for almost three months.

 I include a graph of the actual scores versus the model's predicted scores: